Cartagena's Spanish colonial architecture and Caribbean breezes charm all who enter her fortified walls.

 At night, you may be propositioned by drug dealers and prostitutes, especially if walking alone.
-Simply ignore them, or a firm “no gracias” should be sufficient.
+Ignore them or give a firm “no gracias.”

 Hotel Villa Colonial – barrio Getsemani.
 A wide range of inexpensive rooms.
 Try to get Room 201 with the private balcony.

 Short Term Housing

 If you plan to spend a few weeks or months in the city, then you'll want to rent a room or apartment.